What is Symlink?

 |

-How the Symlink Works?
+How Does the Symlink Work?

 Viewing the Contents of the Symlink